Please welcome George Packer,everybody.

 and to appeal to, sort of,the traditional voters

 a man who has repeatedlynot paid people for work,

 a man who has found loopholes,

-but how do they think that'sthe man who's gonna help?
+How do they thinkthat's the man who's gonna help?

 By ignoring everythingthat you just said.

 I mean, by essentially tuningout all contrary information,

 which is easy to do today,because Facebook and Twitter